wh0cares1/wh0cares1.github.io/_posts/2024-09-24-javascript.md

 # Introduction
 A browser, such as Google Chrome, works behind the scenes by using a combination of compilers and interpreters to parse and execute JavaScript code seen on web pages.
 [Google's comic](https://www.google.com/googlebooks/chrome/med_00.html) gives a fantastic visual picture of this.
 When you view a webpage, the browser does more than simply show the text and graphics; it also executes the underlying code to make everything interactive.
 Here's when compilers and interpreters come in handy.

 For example, an interpreter within the browser reads and executes JavaScript without first converting it into machine code.
 This enables quick execution and the dynamic behavior of current web pages.
 To improve performance, current browsers like as Chrome use just-in-time (JIT) compilers, which turn frequently used code into highly optimized machine code, resulting in faster execution.
 This combination of interpretation for flexibility and compilation for performance allows current browsers to execute web apps in an efficient and powerful manner.

 ---
 # JavaScript Execution Context
 ## Call Stack & Event Loop
+- JavaScript is a single threaded programming language, which means it has a single Call Stack.
+Therefore, it can do one thing at a time.
+- The Call Stack is a data structure that tracks where we are in the program.
+- If we enter a function, we move it to the top of the stack.
+When we return from a function, we pop off the top of the stack.
+That is all the stack can do.
+Each element in the Call Stack is called a **Stack Frame**.
+- Running code on a single thread can be simple since you don't have to deal with the complex problems that arise in multi-threaded settings, such as deadlocks.

 ## Memory Management
 ### Memory Layout
 V8's heap is divided into multiple spaces.